 Legacy Partnership Project

-The Legacy Foundation Partnership program is designed to directly benefit women in the greater Bay Area through partnerships with established non-profit organizations.
-Our Mission is to partner with a non-profit that benefits women or girls in the Bay Area each year that we can help financially with a one-time grant and also leverage our members' talents and skills.
-Candidate organizations submit a detailed questionnaire including financials and information on how IWF Northern California can help them fulfill their mission.
-Members of the Legacy Foundation Board select three finalists for consideration.
-All IWF members who have made a donation will vote on the finalist candidates.
+The Legacy Foundation Board considers prospective partners for a three-year commitment.
+Candidate organizations submit a detailed questionnaire and financials, and propose how IWF Northern California can help them fulfill their mission.
+Following interviews, the Legacy Foundation Board selects three finalists, and IWF members who have made a donation vote on the finalist candidates.
 The selected organization is announced at the annual meeting.

-2016 Legacy Partner - Year Up Bay Area
+Legacy Partner (2016) — Year Up Bay Area

 Year Up empowers low-income young adults to go from poverty to professional careers in a single year.
 Year Up closes the Opportunity Divide, connecting young adults who need opportunity with companies who need their talent.